Records of Some Usage and Best Practices of Dockerfile

 Docker Compose

 Docker Compose is a tool for defining and running multi-container Docker applications.
-It allows users to configure the container services, networks, volumes, and other related settings of the entire application through a YAML file (usually named docker-compose.yml
+It allows users to configure the container services, networks, volumes, and other related settings of the entire application through a YAML file (usually named docker-compose.yml).
+Docker Compose is an orchestration tool officially provided by Docker, mainly used to simplify the process of running multiple Docker containers on a single machine.

 From my practical work experience, there are two main benefits of Docker Compose: dependency management and environment switching.